Soukaigi

-Soukaigi is an action role-playing game developed by Yuke's and published by Square for the PlayStation in 1998.
+Soukaigi is a 1998 action role-playing game developed by Yuke's and published by Square for the PlayStation.
 It was later re-released digitally for the PlayStation Portable, PlayStation 3 and PlayStation Vita.
 No version of the game was localized.
 Set in modern-day Japan, Soukaigi follows a group of five people chosen by the gods to save Japan from a supernatural catastrophe.
 Gameplay has each character navigating levels, fighting monsters and completing required tasks to advance the story.

 The game was developed as part of Square's initiative of forming small teams of young developers to create experimental titles for the PlayStation.
 Director and writer Nobuhiko Amakawa wanted to create a modern Japanese fantasy.
 Yuke's was allowed total creative freedom by Square, who financed the project with a generous budget which allowed for live music composed by Hiroki Kikuta and full voice acting.
 Character designs were created by Natsuki Sumeragi.
 The game met with low sales and mixed reviews in both Japan and the West.